connorsmith/connorsmith.github.io/about.md

 ## Background

 Originally from Ottawa, I graduated in 2015 from the University of Waterloo with a BASc in [Mechatronics Engineering](https://uwaterloo.ca/mechanical-mechatronics-engineering/).
 How aspects of a complex system interact with one another is a source of endless fascination for me, so a multi-disciplinary program combining the best of mechanical, electrical and software engineering into one was a natural choice.
-After graduation I moved to Zurich to join [Rapyuta Robotics](https://www.rapyuta-robotics.com/) and start playing with robotic software.
+After graduation I moved to Zurich to join [Rapyuta Robotics](https://www.rapyuta-robotics.com/) and start writing cool software for robots.
 Since then, I've moved to Tokyo to focus more on the hardware side of things.

 ## Previous Work